abomhold/InferenceProfiler/README.md

 # Profiler Metrics Reference

-This document provides a comprehensive reference for all metrics collected by the Go profiler.
+This document provides a comprehensive reference for all metrics collected.
 ---

 ## Table of Contents